bioexcel/biobb_community_wfs/README.md

 # BioBB community workflows

 Welcome to the community repository for the **BioExcel Building Blocks Workflows**.
-In this repo there are all the workflows developed for the community members.
+In this repo there are all the workflows developed by the community members.
 If you want to take a look to the BioBB **demonstration workflows**, please visit the [**BioExcel Building Blocks Workflows**](https://github.com/bioexcel/biobb_workflows/) repository.

 ## How to contribute